 - Tone Mapping

-These effects, especially Bloom, are quite processing intensive.
+These effects are quite processing intensive, especially SSR, SSAO, DoF, and Bloom.
 If you notice poor performance, particularly on mobile devices, try disabling some.

 Fast Approximate Anti-Aliasing (FXAA)